infinitecold/MLBAllStarClassifier/README.md

 # MLB All-Star Classifier

-> Current Version: v0.2.0 (07/13/18)
+> Current Version: v0.2.0 (07/15/18)

-A machine learning classification task that predicts the players of MLB's annual All-Star Game.
+A machine learning classification task that predicts the players of MLB's annual All-Star Game (position players only).

 The project currently implements a **random forest model**.
 I intend to train a neural network model in the near future.